 What is a Database Model?

 A Database Model is a type of data model that defines a Database’s logical structure.
 It determines how data can be stored, organized, and manipulated in the first place.
 The Relational Model, which uses a table-based format, is the most common Database Model.
+This model’s structured approach mirrors the way a US company list organizes businesses into easily searchable categories.
 It demonstrates how data is organized and the various types of relationships that exist between them.

 The network Model, entity-relationship Model, hierarchical Model, object-oriented Model, and object Model are some of the different types of Database Models.
 These different types of Database Models have distinct appearances and operations and can be used in different ways depending on the needs of the user.